Caraulun River: Catchment

 A 2012 study concluded that erosion of the catchment had recently become up to 20 times higher than over the last few thousand years.
 According to the report of the study, the most likely reason for the increased erosion was land use.
 In particular, the removal of vegetation from riverbanks (riparian zones) had caused widespread erosion, and its removal from hill slopes had promoted landslides.
 By increasing the river's sediment load, the greater catchment erosion had made the river shallower and wider, and thus increased the erosion of its riverbanks.
 The latter erosion, in turn, had led to bridge collapse and road damage.
 Additionally, the two forms of erosion had combined to increase flooding in the river, and, by making its channels wider and braided, had caused its flows to become more erratic.

 At that time, the consensus among local people was that the traditional local Tara Bandu rules that had been applied to control use of the catchment had broken down during the Indonesian occupation, and needed to be reinstated.
 In particular, the application of Tara Bandu was said to be required to limit tree removal, prevent farming along rivers and regulate freshwater fishing.
 Reforestation was also thought by many to be necessary, although in some areas of the catchment the growing of trees would cause tension with the interests of graziers.

-All of East Timor's catchments are exposed to a monsoon type climate, with a clear distinction between just two seasons, rainy and dry.
+All of Timor-Leste's catchments are exposed to a monsoon type climate, with a clear distinction between just two seasons, rainy and dry.
 The Caraulun catchment has a bimodal rainfall pattern, with two rainfall peaks: approximately from November to March, and from May to June.
-In the upper catchment, average annual temperatures are below 24°C, and at the coast they are above 24°C. Rainfall varies from around 3000 mm per annum at the Cablac Mountain Range to 1400 mm per annum at Betano on the coast.
+In the upper catchment, average annual temperatures are below 24 °C, and at the coast they are above 24 °C. Rainfall varies from around 3000 mm per annum at the Cablac Mountain Range to 1400 mm per annum at Betano on the coast.